Next RCD Board Meeting

 *Rosebud County Fair Grounds Exhibition Hall*

-The Rosebud Conservation District will be working remotely during this national crisis.
+The Rosebud Conservation District will be working part time and remotely during this national crisis.

 Bobbi will be available to continue to serve you as normally as possible.